jose-navarro/workflowmaker/README.md

 1. Download the WorkFlowMaker installer / compressed package from the [Releases](https://github.com/jose-navarro/workflowmaker/releases) section.

-2. Install WorkFlowMaker on your computer (for Windows, the installer is a classic next->next process; for Linux, the deb package may be installed using GDebi &mdash;double clicking on the deb file&mdash;or using the console).
+2. Install WorkFlowMaker on your computer.
+For Windows, the installer is a classic next->next process; for Linux, the deb package may be installed using GDebi &mdash;double clicking on the deb file&mdash;or using the console.

 3. Take a look at the WorkflowMaker user guide to learn where to find the relevant information about the tools.
 All user guides are part of the